-Author Information: Alex Casapu, MBA, MLS(ASCP)CM, has over 17 years of experience as a medical laboratory scientist, section supervisor, and laboratory manager.
+Author Information: Alexandru Casapu, MBA, MLS(ASCP)CM, PBTCM, has over 20 years of experience as a medical laboratory scientist, section supervisor, and laboratory manager.
 He is the former Director of Clinical Laboratory Technology Program at Georgia Piedmont Technical College.
 He is currently a Program Director at MediaLab, Inc. Alex holds BS degrees in Biology and Medical Technology from Clark Atlanta University and a MBA from the University of Georgia.

 Reviewer Information: Kevin McNeil, MBA-HCA, MLS(ASCP)CM received a Masters in Business Administration in Healthcare Administration in 2011 from South University in Atlanta, Georgia and his BS degree in Medical Laboratory Science from the Medical College of Georgia.
 He is currently a Senior Systems Analyst at Gwinnett Medical Center in Lawrenceville, Georgia.
 Kevin had been employed with Gwinnett since 2006, working as a generalist and previously as a Phlebotomy Supervisor.